aabilio/url-shortener/README.md

 ##### - Gateway

 This part of the app [just redirects the shorted urls to their destination](https://github.com/aabilio/url-shortener/blob/master/server/controllers/index.js#L29 "just redirects the shorted urls to their destination") (original url) but it also [created some stats](https://github.com/aabilio/url-shortener/blob/master/server/utils/index.js#L23 " created some stats") at the same time (ip, referrer, ...).
-The path is just <domain>/:path (path is de shorted id)
+The path is just <domain>/:path (path is the shorten url id)

 ##### - Server Side Rendering Part

-This app also serves the first load off the React frontend app from the server.
+This app also renders the first load off the React frontend app in the server.
 This is possible thanks to Next.js framework.

 ### Frontend

 ##### - React App

 This app contains one [main Next.js page](https://github.com/aabilio/url-shortener/blob/master/pages/index.js "main Next.js page") (React Component) that handle all the [state and actions](https://github.com/aabilio/url-shortener/blob/master/pages/index.js#L17 "state and actions") of this simple application (we don't need Redux for this example) and a few of stateless components like Headers and Footers.
 Every component has its own style in jsx format.
-The app was developed using ES6+ features and trasnpiling the code with Babel.
+The app was developed using ES6+ features and transpiling the code with Babel.

 ##### - Url Shortener api library